ericjbowman/Tictactoe-Eric/README.md

 I ran into a few problems with patching the API after each move because the ajax requests were happening asynchronously.
 To solve this, I used .then after the API functions to determine what I wanted to happen after the success of the API request.
 I utilized stack overflow to learn about many css features such as making elements fade away after a set amount of time.
 I used this for the repsonse messages that occur after the success or failure of changing the password.
 I also utilized the bootstrap documentation regarding the use of modals for the change password button.

-On future iterations I would like to stylize the page more and add AI to play against.
+On future iterations I would like to stylize the page more and add more "intelligent" AI to play against.
 I would also modify the game logic to reflect the api game data.
 I would use an array with indexes that correspond to the squares of the gameboard.
 Then I could use the function that checks for a win to check who won any game retrieved from the api data.
 That way I could display more statics rather than simply the number of games played.

 I stylized the project using google fonts and bootstrap.
 Bootstrap was used to create a modal for the change-password button and for the grid layout of the gameboard.